MiraGeoscience/geoh5py/docs/content/geoh5_format/hierarchy.rst

     :align: right
     :width: 300

 Groups are simple container for other groups and objects.
-It is often used to assign special meanings to a collection of entities or to create specialized software functionality.
+They are often used to assign special meanings to a collection of entities or to create specialized software functionality.
 See the :ref:`Group Types <group_types>` section for the list of supported group types.